 Cooperative businesses must be set up to outlast the people who found them.
 And when structured well, operating and governance documents contain ready answers for questions like:

 - What is the buy in/investment that a new owner makes?

 - If a founder decides to move on, how do you ensure that the campsite is left clean?

 These are all questions that should be set out in the cooperatives operating agreement before launch.

 Putting off deciding how to handle rogue operators.

 Someone, at some point, is going to take more power and run with it.
+And not necessarily for nefarious reasons!
 Cooperatives usually move slower than sole-owner businesses, and I see time and again situations in which one person decides to “go rogue” because they just want to get some shit done.
 Often they’re headed in the right direction, but at what cost?

 Every business needs to figure out how to create a culture of accountability.

 How will you address the person who shows up late to every meeting?

 The person that makes decisions without looping in colleagues?